 - 1 cup chopped fresh mint leaves, more for garnish

-- In a small bowl combine the garlic and spices with 1 tbsp fresh mint leaves and 2 tbsp of olive oil.
+- In a small bowl combine the garlic and spices with 1 tablespoon fresh mint leaves and 2 tablespoon of olive oil.
 This makes a rub for the lamb.

 - 20 to 25 minutes before grilling, remove the lamb chops from the fridge and let them rest at room temperature.